opencybersecurityalliance/PACE/docs/Pace_Sbom_Vex_Flags_Prioritization/README.md

 sent to the various security technologies to implement the decision.

-The use cases will, to the extent possbile, attempt to be vendor-agnostic and describe the functionality, not a particular product or systems.
+The use cases will, to the extent possible, attempt to be vendor-agnostic and describe the functionality, not a particular product or systems.
-The exceptions may be PACE or other OCA subprojects (eg Kestrel, Stixshifter)
+The exceptions may be PACE or other OCA subprojects (eg Kestrel, Stixshifter) where the OCA open source project may be mentioned.

 ## Assets
+These are the systems being protected.
+The systems doing the protecting will be called infrastructure as described previously.

 ## Attributes
-For the purpose of these use cases, the primary attributes involve software composition and SBOMs, VEX, NVD, etc.
+For the purpose of these use cases, the primary attributes involve software composition e.g. SBOM, VEX, NVD, etc.
 Each of these may have individual parameters of their own, which will be dealt with in the next section.
+Other attributes which will affect the security posture will be added later such as:
-Other attributes (e.g. threat intel from a relevant ISAC, Kestrel info on an intruder already in the system, ...) will be added later.
+- threat intel (STIX) from a relevant ISAC,
+- Kestrel info on an intruder already in the system,
+- OSCAL
+- SCAP
+- ACAS
+- XCCDF
+- ...

 ## Parameters
 ### SBOM